philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M06Lab01_PVA.md

 # Exercise \#4: Change the Greeting

-In this task, you will change the greeting to COVID-19 specific.
+In this task, you will change the greeting to include COVID-19 information.

 1. Make sure you have **Topics** selected and select the **Existing** tab.